shivamishu/right-finder-2.0/README.md

 ● RDS: All the user database is stored here and connected to Tableau for analytics.
 Currently using RDS on MySQL engine.

-● Route 53: Registered our domain on Route53 and configured the hosted zones and created records and added record names with various routing policies using dual stack load balancer redirecting all traffic to HTTPS(installed SSL certificates using Certificate Manager (ACM)).

 ● CloudWatch: It is used to log and monitor the auto scaling, EC2,S3 bucket logs etc SNS is used for sending various above notifications using messages, emails and logs.